CSIprinceton/workshop-june-2024/hands-on-sessions/day-4-DPA2/README.md

 # Test se_a
 Before diving into DPA2, we can first test a well-established DP model using the se_a descripter trained by an active learning workflow, which serves as our baseline model here.
+In practice, this se_a model was trained for at least 400_000 steps to ensure the best performance.
 ```
 $ cd ./test-sea
 $ sbatch ./run.slurm